-This calendar carries on from Volume XVI and provides full English summaries of all the British and Irish material in the Vatican Registers of Alexander VI (1492-1503).
-The bulk of the entries-typically Scottish and Irish-are letters expedited by the camera and the apostolic secretariat.
+This calendar carries on from Volume XVI and provides full English summaries of all the British and Irish material in the Lateran Registers of Alexander VI (1492-1503).
+The bulk of the entries - typically Scottish and Irish - are letters expedited by the camera and the apostolic secretariat.
 This volume makes accessible a mass of valuable material, ranging from a dispensation for the poet laureate of Arthur, Prince of Wales, to the reform of a Benedictine abbey and from the rehabilitation of an Irishman who had conspired against his bishop to the excommunication of marauding bands in the Scottish Highlands.
-ISBN 978-1-874280-04-0, lxvii + 926 pp, €65, 1994 Calendar of papal registers series Calendar of entries in the Papal Registers relating to Great Britain and Ireland.
-Papal Letters Volume XVII, Part II, 1492-1503, Alexander VI (1492-1503), Vatican Registers 1492-1503 with missing letters from other sources Anne P. Fuller, editor
+ISBN 978-1-874280-04-0, lxvii + 926 pp, €65, 1994 Calendar of entries in the Papal Registers relating to Great Britain and Ireland.
+Papal Letters, Volume XVII, Part II, Alexander VI, Vatican Registers, 1492-1503, with missing letters from other sources Anne P. Fuller, editor

-Following on from Volume XVII, Part I this calendar provides summaries of the remainder of the letters of British and Irish interest in the Vatican Registers of Alexander VI.
+Following on from Volume XVII, Part I this calendar provides summaries of the letters of British and Irish interest in the Vatican Registers of Alexander VI for the entire papacy.
 However, the main interest of the volume is its coverage of the pope's Secreta or private office registers.
 This was a highly classified source and illustrates the course of Anglo-Papal relations at the highest level.
-The introduction explores the world of the pope's private secretaries-one of them an agent of Henry VII-and considers how the registers came to be mutilated.
+The introduction explores the world of the pope's private secretaries - one of them an agent of Henry VII - and considers how the registers came to be mutilated.
 Equipped with indices and apparatus, the volume is an essential research tool for students of British and Irish history in the pre-Reformation period.

 ISBN 978-1-874280-14-9, cliv + 314 pp, €65, 1998 Calendar of entries in the Papal Registers relating to Great Britain and Ireland.
 Papal Letters Volume XVIII is out of print.
-Calendar of entries in the Papal Registers relating to Great Britain and Ireland.
-Papal Letters Volume XIX, 1503-1513, Julius II, Lateran Registers, Part II Michael J. Haren, editor
+Calendar of papal registers series Calendar of entries in the Papal Registers relating to Great Britain and Ireland.
+Papal Letters, Volume XIX, 1503-1513, Julius II, Lateran Registers, Part II Michael J. Haren, editor

 This volume completes the survey of the chancery registers of Pope Julius II (1503-1513) and includes tables of lost registered letters, extracted from the Vatican Archives' Indici, relating to the whole of the pontificate of Julian II and for the short pontificate of Julius's predecessor, Pius III.
-Volume XIX complements Volume XVIII (now out of print).
+Letters in the Vatican Registers for the pontificate of Julius II were calendared in Volume XVIII (now out of print) together with material in the Lateran Registers covering the first five years of his reign as Pope.
 A full description of editorial method and diplomatic commentary is contained in Volume XV of the series.
 ISBN 978-1-874280-08-8, lxii + 782 pp, €65, 1998 Calendar of entries in the Papal Registers relating to Great Britain and Ireland.
-Papal Letters Volume XX, 1513-1521, Leo X, Lateran Registers Part I Anne P. Fuller, editor between the British Isles and the Curia and provide valuable insights into relations between the national churches and the papacy in the run-up to the break with Rome.
-These are essential background papers for students of the Reformation.
-ISBN 978-1-874280-78-1, lxxix + 852 pp, €80, 2005 History of science Papers of the Dublin Philosophical Society, 1683-1709 K.Theodore Hoppen, editor
+Papal Letters, Volume XX, Part I, 1513-1521, Leo X, Lateran Registers, Anne P. Fuller, editor